 Looking for a free printable weekly weight loss tracker?
 This is for you!
 Also see my first weigh in using my cute little tracker.
-Please note that this post contains affiliate links.
-Read more about that here.
+But if you want to know my top tip for weight loss accountability for myself, it has been writing this very blog.
+Start your own fitness blog using Siteground!

 If you are checking in after last week’s post in which I announced the weight loss progress chart that I’d made, I’m so happy to see you!